jhallen/joe-editor/docs/options.md

 <h3>JOE options and environment variables</h3>

-### Colors specifications:
+### Color specifications:

 Combine attributes and up to one foreground color and one background color to create arguments for color options like text_color.
 For example: bold+bg_green+blue

-* Attributes: bold, inverse, blink, dim, underlines, and italic
+* Attributes: bold, inverse, blink, dim, underlined, and italic

 * Foreground colors: white, cyan, magenta, blue, yellow, green, red, or black